Jurassic World Dominion: Toys"R"Us partners with Universal Brand Development and Mattel to launch exclusive toys and events

 Headquartered in Hong Kong, the company operates over 470 stores with more than 10,000 team members across Asia, including Brunei, Mainland China, Hong Kong, Japan, Malaysia, Singapore, Taiwan and Thailand – and licenses more than 85 stores in the Philippines and Macau.
 Toys"R"Us and Babies"R"Us offer a carefully selected range of quality local and international brands, innovative and exclusive products, engaging loyalty programs and an interactive in-store experience that fuel a child's imagination and inspire learning at every stage of a child's development.

-Toys"R"Us operates 13 stores across Hong Kong.
-For more information and store details, please visit www.toysrus.com.hk.
+Toys"R"Us operates 9 stores across Taiwan.
+For more information and store details, please visit www.toysrus.com.tw.

 Media Contact